Shanele Stires

+Career

+She is the head coach of the Cal Poly women's basketball team since April 2022.

 Stires attended Cloud County Community College during her freshman year before transferring to Kansas State University, where she graduated in 1995 with a B.S. degree in Social Science.
+With Kansas State, Stires scored 1,344 career points, and as a senior was selected for Kodak All-America honorable mention and All-Big 8 First Team accolades.

 She started her American professional career playing for the Columbus Quest in the now-defunct American Basketball League (ABL).
-After the ABL ceased operations, she joined the Women's National Basketball Association and played for the Minnesota Lynx for three seasons.
+After the ABL ceased operations, she joined the Women's National Basketball Association and played for the Minnesota Lynx for three seasons after being drafted with the 56th overall pick in 2000.

 After her playing career she served three years as an assistant coach for the women's basketball team at Ohio University.
 In August 2006, she was named as an assistant coach at University of San Francisco.

-Stires is also currently pursuing a Master's Degree in Coaching Education from Ohio University.
+Stires also pursued a Master's Degree in Coaching Education from Ohio University.

+Stires served as head coach for Cal State East Bay, coaching the Pioneers to their first-ever Division II NCAA Tournament Sweet 16 appearance in 2022.